Saudi Arabia–Tunisia relations

-Saudi Arabia has an embassy in Tunis, whilst Tunisia maintains embassy in Riyadh and a consulate in Jeddah.
-Both countries are members of the Arab League, Organisation of Islamic Cooperation, and the United Nations.
+Saudi Arabia has an embassy in Tunis, and Tunisia has one in Riyadh and a consulate in Jeddah.
+Both countries are members of the Arab League, the Organisation of Islamic Cooperation, and the United Nations.

 Historical

 The Arab conquest at 7th century had brought Tunisia into an Islamic sphere.
 A mosque, which is regarded as the fourth holiest place in the Islamic world, the Great Mosque of Kairouan, was built in Tunisia.